SuperOfficeDocs/superoffice-docs/docs/travel/overview.md

 ### SQL Express

-To use MS SQL Express you must first download and installed MS SQL Express from [www.microsoft.com][1].
+To use MS SQL Express you must first download and install MS SQL Express from [www.microsoft.com][1].

 > [!NOTE]